-a.
+- a.
 As directed by the 2017 memo signed by A.M.
-Kurta, the board considered the following factors:

-(1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
+Kurta, the board considered the following factors: - (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 Yes.
-The applicant has a diagnosis of Acute Depression.

-(2) Did the condition exist or experience occur during military service?
+The Board reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: PTSD, Adjustment Disorder w/Depressed Mood, Agoraphobia, Unspecified Mental Health Disorder (Blunted Moral Development). - (2) Did the condition exist or experience occur during military service?
 Yes.
-The Board's Medical Advisor found the applicant's diagnosis of Acute Depression was in-service.

-(3) Does the condition or experience actually excuse or mitigate the discharge?
-Yes.
-The Board determined, based on the BMA's opine, that the applicant's behavioral health conditions mitigate the discharge given the nexus between Depression and the use of substances to self-medicate.

-(4) Does the condition or experience outweigh the discharge?
-Yes.
-After applying liberal consideration to the evidence, including the Board Medical Advisor's opine, the Board determined that the applicant's Depression outweighed the illegal substance abuse offense.
+The Board found that applicant is 100 percent SC for PTSD. - (3) Does the condition or experience actually excuse or mitigate the discharge?
+No. The Board determined, based on the BMA's opine, that the applicant's behavioral health conditions do not mitigate the discharge.
+While communicating a threat can be mitigated by PTSD given the nexus between PTSD and angry outbursts, the misconduct is not mitigated by PTSD in this instance given the applicant communicated the threat in an active combat zone where access to lethal means were readily available.
+The misconduct is best accounted for by the applicant diagnosis of Unspecified Mental Disorder (Blunted Moral Develop).
+However, this condition is characterological in nature, existed prior to service, was not exacerbated by service, and therefore does not mitigate the misconduct, even under liberal guidance. - (4) Does the condition or experience outweigh the discharge?
+No. After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the Board determined that the available evidence did not support a conclusion that the applicant's Post Traumatic b.
+Response to Contention(s):

-b.
-Response to Contention(s): The applicant contends their discharge is improper because the applicant was constantly ill and suffered a brief mental breakdown.
-The applicant contends, their illness was brought on by food allergies, which were undiagnosed by all the military medical experts.
-The Board liberally considered the applicant's behavioral health conditions and determined that the applicant's Depression outweighed the illegal substance abuse offense.

-c.
-The Board determined that the characterization of service was inequitable based on the applicant's Depression outweighing the applicant's illegal substance abuse.
+Stress Disorder, Adjustment Disorder, and Unspecified Mental Health Disorder outweighed the applicant's medically unmitigated offense of communicating a threat.

+- (1) The applicant contends the discharge was because of their combat service in Iraq and suffering from PTSD.
+The Board liberally considered this contention but determined that the available evidence did not support a conclusion that the applicant's Post Traumatic Stress Disorder, Adjustment Disorder, and Unspecified Mental Health Disorder outweighed the applicant's medically unmitigated offense of communicating a threat. - (2) The applicant contends good service, including a combat tour.
+The Board considered the applicant's two and a half years of service, including a combat tour in Iraq and numerous awards received, and determined that the applicant's service record outweighed the applicant's offense of communicating a threat.
+Therefore, a discharge upgrade is warranted. - (3) The applicant contends an upgrade would allow educational benefits through the GI Bill.
+The Board considered this contention and determined that eligibility for Veteran's benefits, to include educational benefits under the Post-9/11 or Montgomery GI Bill, healthcare or VA loans, do not fall within the purview of the Army Discharge Review Board.
+Accordingly, the applicant should contact a local office of the Department of Veterans Affairs for further assistance. - c.
+The Board determined that the characterization of service was inequitable based on the applicant's length of service, to include combat service, outweighing the applicant's offense of communicating a threat.
 Accordingly, the Board voted to grant relief in the form of an upgrade to the characterization of service to Honorable.
-The Board determined that the narrative reason/SPD code and RE code were proper and equitable and voted not to change them.
+The Board determined the narrative reason/SPD code and RE code were proper and equitable and voted not to change them.